craighurley/dotfiles/README.md

 git clone https://github.com/mathiasbynens/dotfiles.git ~/.dotfiles
 ```

-6. Run the following commands to setup the Terminal
+6. Run the following commands to backup your original dotfiles and symlink to the new dotfiles, then kill your terminal:
 ```bash
 source ~/.dotfiles/bootstrap.sh
 killall Terminal
 ```

-7. Run the following commands
+7. Run the following commands:
 ```bash
 source ~/.dotfiles/.mkfilesandfolders
 source ~/.dotfiles/.brew